stc93025mn/ocrpoc-spacy-layout/README.md

 A proof of concept demonstrating the use of the `spacy-layout` library to convert PDFs into AI-ready structured data.
 This tool leverages spaCy's layout parsing capabilities to extract text, layout information, tables, and other structured elements from PDF documents.

+Note from the maintainer: I've been trying to locate the best way to OCR and process out my large collection of PDFs that I've scanned and amassed over the years.
+There are many great tools on the market, and there's always a learning curve to getting them stood up and deployed.
+I hope this repository helps you to understand the tools as much as it's helped me!

 ## Table of Contents

 - [Features](#features)